-Before Your Breast Reconstruction Consultation
+What to Consider Before Your Breast Reconstruction Consultation

 Many insurance policies include breast reconstruction coverage.
 Before your consultation with us, our staff will gather your health insurance information and help you verify your coverage.
 We will verify whether your policy covers the cost of your breast reconstruction consultation.
 Once we verify this information, we will send you a link to our breast reconstruction video so you can view it prior to meeting with the plastic surgeon.
 This video includes information about breast reconstruction options available to you.